Levko Revutsky: Post graduate work

 In the 1930s Revutsky had considerable achievements as a composer.
 In addition, he created his music-pedagogical systems.
-For hismerits in the field of culture Revutsky received the title of People's Artist of Ukraine in 1942, and in 1944 People's Artist of USSR.
+For his merits in the field of culture Revutsky received the title of People's Artist of the Ukrainian SSR in 1942, and in 1944 People's Artist of the USSR.
 In the post-war period he participated in a renewal of artistic-cultural life of the Republic.
 From 1944 to 1948 he headed the Composers Union of Ukraine.
-Revutsky was also elected by the deputy of Supreme Soviet of Ukraine to a number of convocations.
+Revutsky was also elected by the deputy of Supreme Soviet of the Ukrainian SSR to a number of convocations.

-In 1950 he undertook the enormous task of editing and preparing Mykola Lysenko's works for publication.
-In February, 1969 in connection with his 80th birthday and for creative merit Levko Revutsky was awarded the title of Hero of Socialist Labor.
+In 1950, he undertook the enormous task of editing and preparing Mykola Lysenko's works for publication.
+In February 1969, in connection with his 80th birthday and for creative merit Levko Revutsky was awarded the title of Hero of Socialist Labor.
 He died on 30 March 1977 in Kiev, and is buried in Baikove Cemetery.

 Legacy

 The creative legacy of Levko Revutsky is celebrated in his native Ukraine, where his contributions to vocal and orchestral music are considered a crucial part of its musical heritage.
 According to Irene Rima Makaryk and Virlana Tkacz, Revutsky continued and developed the aesthetic principles of Lysenko and Mykola Leontovych.

 Many of his works—including the Symphony No. 2 and Piano Concerto—are considered to be the first mature exemplars of Ukrainian compositions in various genres.
 Revutsky also made important contribution to the development in Ukraine of folk song arrangements; he composed approximately 120 altogether.

 Outside of Ukraine, Revutsky's reception has been more muted.
 Marina Frolova-Walker described his Symphony No. 2 as being "post-Kuchka" stylistically:

 [It is] quite accomplished and attractive, if lacking in originality.
 It had largely been composed in the mid-1920s, but it was revised for performance in 1940 (and sounded as if it had been written in the 1890s).

 In the deliberations preceding the nominations for the 1941 Stalin Prize, the original nomination of Sergei Prokofiev's Alexander Nevsky was dropped in favor of Revutsky's Symphony No. 2.
 According to surviving documentation from Mikhail Khrapchenko, the chairman of the Committee on Arts Affairs, the switch was made in order to make up for a lack of representation from non-Russian Soviet republics.

-Sonechko regional child creative activity holiday is sited at Revutsky homestead in Irzhavets of Ichnia district.